opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

-Install OpenCV-JavaScript {#tutorial_js_setup}
+Build OpenCV.js {#tutorial_js_setup}
 ===============================

 Installing Emscripten
 -----------------------------

 [Emscripten](https://github.com/kripken/emscripten) is an LLVM-to-JavaScript compiler.
-We will use Emscripten to build OpenCV-JavaScript.
+We will use Emscripten to build OpenCV.js.

 To Install emscripten, you can follow instructions of [Emscripten SDK](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).